 Donald and Ann wonder if this points to an earlier and Nordic origin to the de Brus family, earlier than the theory of simply coming from the French town of Brix, since de Brus is a Norman family and given that "north-men" were not French in origin, but had been earlier Viking invaders who settled in that part of France.
-They would be happy to discuss this possibility at the symposium.

 Recent Discovery.
 (Quest for the King).